Reader Recommendations + Editor Picks for the best First Date Ideas in Orlando

 “Aku Aku Tiki Bar – by World of Beer.
 First date with my wife.
 It’s small, but fun and a chill feel!
 Plus it’s right by Lake Eola if you want to walk!
 You never know, you could take a really great girl there and wind up marrying her.”

-Tip: Take your date to an out of the ordinary bar for fancy sips.
-We love The Courtesy (go over the top by booking two seats for the monthly cocktail class), Hanson’s Shoe Repair, M Lounge and Mathers Social Gathering.
+Tip: We also love The Courtesy (go over the top by booking two seats for the monthly cocktail class), Hanson's Shoe Repair and Mathers Social Gathering.
 Or you could try a DIY Lake Eola pub crawl.

 “A beginners salsa class at Salsa Heat.
 It was a ballsy move on his part, but it worked.”

-“Ziplining at Zoom Air and then the Central Florida Zoo after.
+“Ziplining at Seminole Aerial Adventures and then the Central Florida Zoo after.
 Totally worth it!”

-“Ice skating at RDV followed by Sapporo for some amazing ramen.”
+“Ice skating at RDV followed by Sapporo Ramen (now Da Sun Ramen) for some amazing ramen.”

-It doesn’t get more Florida–or more fun–than speeding around in an airboat looking for alligators.
-Try it at Wild Florida, The Black Hammock and Boggy Creek.
-We know it’s not the most romantic, but it is adventurous and unique and you’ll have loads to talk about over dinner after your ride.
+It doesn't get more Florida–or more fun–than speeding around in an airboat looking for alligators.
+Try it at Wild Florida and then stick around to check out a unique animal experience, like the new Giraffe Painting or Drive Thru Safari, too.
+We know it's not the most romantic, but it is adventurous and unique and you'll have loads to talk about over dinner after your ride.

 “World of Beer Orlando for a pint, wandered through Thornton Park, picked Dexter’s Thornton Park (CLOSED) for dinner, still didn’t want the night to end, so after a couple laps around Lake Eola (he reached over and held my hand on the second lap!) we went to The Courtesy for cocktails and more conversation.
 A quick beer to see if we liked each other turned into a 6-hour night!
 Needless to say we liked each other and still do 3.5 years later!
 He’s a keeper.”